 3. Codes of conduct may be drawn up by individual providers of AI systems or by organisations representing them or by both, including with the involvement of users and any interested stakeholders, including scientific researchers, and their representative organisations, in particular trade unions, and consumer organisations.
 Codes of conduct may cover one or more AI systems taking into account the similarity of the intended purpose of the relevant systems.
-Providers adopting codes of conduct will designate at least one natural person responsible for internal of their AI systems may have an impact or can increase diversity, gender balance and equality;
+Providers adopting codes of conduct will designate at least one natural person responsible for internal monitoring.